TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Section 1.737 Minimum Requirements for the Assignment of Teachers in Grades 9 through 12 Beginning July 1, 2004

-2) met the requirements of Section 1.730, 1.735, or 1.736 of this Part, or their predecessor requirements, at a time when they were applicable to that assignment, as confirmed by the employing district's verification of the individual's qualifications; or
+2) met the requirements of Section 1.730 at a time when that Section was applicable to that assignment, as confirmed by the employing district's verification of the individual's qualifications in ELIS;

-3) A teacher serving as a coordinator of cooperative education for special education students shall be required to meet the requirements for assignment as a special education teacher rather than those for assignment as a teacher of career and technical education, except that an individual serving in this capacity shall be required to have completed 2,000 hours of work experience as provided in subsection (c)(1) of this Section and six semester hours of coursework in the organization and administration of cooperative education.
+4) A teacher serving as a coordinator or instructor of work-based education for special education students shall be required to meet the requirements for assignment as a special education teacher rather than those for assignment as a teacher of career and technical education, provided that the teacher holds the work-based learning designation in ELIS (see Section 1.738).